sarthakkhandelwal7/QuickLike-for-YouTube/readme.md

 - 🎮 Like/Dislike directly from video player controls
 - 🖥️ Works in both fullscreen and regular mode
-- 🔄 Syncs with YouTube's native like/dislike state
+- 🔄 Syncs with YouTube's native-like/dislike state
 - ⚡ Zero performance impact
 - 🔒 No data collection, completely private